 Though a work in progress, the farm is already a destination for visitors to the area.
 Tours of the entire operation - from the grounds to the greenhouse to its processing facility - are gladly given to those curious about Camellia sinensis and interested in learning more about the successes of the Table Rock Tea Company.
 (Plans are in the works to open a cafe, too.
 Volunteers are welcome to lend a helping hand, and there's even a scenic camping area on the grounds for people who wish to soak up the mountain views and experience life on a tea farm.

-Of course, a stop at the Table Rock Tea Farm isn't complete without sampling their freshly brewed tea or picking up a supply to take home.
-Their teas are only available for purchase at the farm or online at tablerocktea.com.
+Of course, a stop at the Table Rock Tea Company isn't complete without sampling their freshly brewed tea or picking up a supply to take home.
+Their teas are only available for purchase at the farm or through their website.